mltframework/mlt_web/plugins/ConsumerAvformat.md

 description:
-Initial demux-decode delay in microseconds. (dvd)
+initial demux-decode delay in microseconds (dvd)
 type: integer
 readonly: no
 required: no